-Home health is often overlooked as being a critical partner amid transitions from hospitals to post-acute care settings.
+Home health agencies are critical partners amid care transitions from hospitals to post-acute settings, especially as higher-acuity patients opt for care in their homes.
 The movement of patients from one setting or practitioner to another carries high potential for serious complications and breakdowns in communication.
-Patients suffer when there is a poor care transition, and healthcare costs mount.
+Patients suffer when there is a poor home health care transition, and healthcare costs mount.

 Healthcare providers, caregivers, community social services, and patients themselves can contribute to the success of readmission reduction efforts.